 This is no-onion no-garlic recipe so can be enjoyed by those who have onion and garlic restrictions in their diet.
 It also is gluten-free.

-It’s festival time so make and enjoy with your loved ones Goes well with any side bread of your choice.
+It’s festival time so make and enjoy with your loved ones.
+It goes well with any bread of your choice.
 Stuff some of it in the dinner roll and enjoy the meal!!

 Do give your feedback about the recipe and whenever you make it do post a pic of it on FB page or tag me on Instagram.
 Pin the recipe to make it anytime later and keep coming back to the blog for more interesting recipes and food stories.